cvonwilczur/advanced-studies/React Review/Redux and Webpack.md

 mapDispatchToProps - what action to listen to

 Connect will listen to the state for certain actions and give the values to the Apps as props.

+###REDUX MIDDLEWARE
+Middleware like React Logger will sit between the action and the reducer, allowing us to log actions as they occur and how they change the state.

+Redux DevTools, another tool, is a Chrome plugin that offers a similar benefit.

+###REDUX ASYNC ACTIONS
+Redux Thunk is another middleware that handles async actions.
+It uses this through dispatch, where you will need a reducer and actions to handle pending, success and failure.

+Redux Thunk waits to see if any action returns a function instead of an object.
+If it picks up a function, it acts upon it.

+###ROOT REDUCER

+import { createStore, applyMiddleware, combineReducers } from 'redux';

+const rootReducer = combineReducers({ searchRobots, requestRobots})

+const store = createStore(rootReducer, applyMiddleware(thunkMiddleware));